Snazzah/slash-create/docs/examples/azure.md

 });

 creator
-  // The first argument is required, but rhe second argument is the "target" or the name of the export.
+  // The first argument is required, but the second argument is the "target" or the name of the export.
   // By default, the target is "interactions".
   .withServer(new AzureFunctionServer(module.exports))
   .registerCommandsIn(path.join(__dirname, 'commands'))